About CHRA

 The following matters are outside our scope of work:

-• Disputes between landlords and tenants and other issues relating to the tenancy itself
+• disputes between landlords and tenants and other issues relating to the tenancy itself

-• Complaint hearing and intervention powers under the Residential Tenancies Act 1986, such as landlord and tenant disputes and tenancy protection
+• complaint hearing and intervention powers under the Residential Tenancies Act 1986, such as landlord and tenant disputes and tenancy protection

-• Statutory powers relating to CHPs under other legislation, such as the Charities Act 2005 and the Building Act 2004.
+• statutory powers relating to CHPs under other legislation, such as the Charities Act 2005 and the Building Act 2004.

-We can only investigate complaints that breach other legislation if the substance of the complaint has resulted in a registered CHP failing to meet the eligibility criteria and/or Performance Standards.
+We can only investigate complaints that breach other legislation if the substance of the complaint has resulted in a registered CHP failing to meet the eligibility criteria and/or performance standards.